 The orange color means it is good for your immunity since it contains a large amount of beta-carotene (vitamin A), with a single serving providing more than the daily requirement for adults.
 Vitamin A is essential for proper organ function and optimal vision.
 It is also an excellent source of vitamin C, zinc, iron, and a good source of thiamin, niacin, vitamin B6, folate, pantothenic acid, phosphorus, potassium, magnesium, and manganese.
 One cup contains about 25 percent (7 grams) of the daily value of fiber.
 A majority of Americans eat only 15 grams a day, even though the daily recommended intake of fiber from food is 25 to 30 grams.
 Squashes also control blood sugar by slowing down the absorption of foods and preventing your blood sugar from rapidly spiking

 There are many ways to skin a squash

 Squashes can be roasted, baked, puréed, or sautéed.
 You can also mash or steam them and add them to soups, stews, and chili, or stuff squashes with whole grains or legumes for a nutrient- and protein-packed vegetarian meal option.
 Since they are difficult to peel, some are cooked with the skin in a soup or a curry.
 They will keep you savoring the tastes of winter.

-Butternut squash have richly sweet, nutty flesh favored for all kinds of fall and winter cookery.
+Butternut squash has richly sweet, nutty flesh favored for all kinds of fall and winter cookery.
 Simply cut in half and bake in the oven until soft.
-Test by piercing with long fork.
+Test by piercing with a long fork.
 They are excellent drizzled with maple syrup before or after cooking.